Whiz: A Fast and Flexible Data Analytics System: Summary

 \section{Summary}

-The compute-centric nature of existing analytics frameworks hurts flexibility, efficiency, isolation, and performance. \name{} reenvisions analytics frameworks, and is inspired by programmable network measurements, serverless platforms, and multi-tenant K-V stores. \name{} cleanly separates computation from intermediate data.
+The compute-centric nature of existing frameworks hurts flexibility, efficiency, isolation, and performance. \name{} reenvisions analytics frameworks by cleanly separating computation from intermediate data.
 Via programmable monitoring of data properties and a rich event abstraction, \name{} enables data-driven decisions for what computation to launch, where to launch it, and how many parallel instances to use, while ensuring isolation.
 Our evaluation using batch, stream and graph workloads shows that \name{} outperforms state-of-the-art frameworks.

 \phantomsection {

 }